Processing Your International Experience

 - What have you learned while in the host culture that you did not know previously?
 How has this changed your view of the host culture?

 - What were you able to learn about different aspects of the host culture, including non-academic areas; for instance, how are children and the elderly treated in the host culture?

 - What stereotypes did you have of the host culture before you lived there?
 Have these changed in any way?

 - Did you pick up any new stereotypes or biases?
 Are they valid?

-- If you studied a language, how has that changed your views of the host culture?
-Is your language study complete, or do you need to study it further in order to perfect your language skills and understand the culture?
+- If you studied a language, how has that changed your understanding of the host culture?

 - What can you do to continue deepening your understanding of the host culture?

 - How have your attitudes about your home culture changed?
 What has caused these changes?

 - What insights has your experience abroad provided you about the history, values and traditions that make up your home culture?